LedFx/LedFx/README.rst

 Contributing
 --------------
 Pull requests are welcome.
 Once tested, contact LedFx developer community on Discord to discuss the next step.
+We expect and require all contributors to read, understand and follow our code of conduct.

 Credits: `Contributors-&-About`_